vutuofficial/V2OS/english.md

 * **For buy;**

-> Payment methods or if you want to talk to me, you can reach me via this [link](https://discord.com/users/333697573980340225).
+> Payment methods or if you want to talk to me, you can reach me on this [link](https://discord.com/users/333697573980340225).